 Duddo Five Stones

 The Duddo Five Stones are a stone circle just north of the village, dating from the early Bronze Age.
-The stones are on private land, however a path has been cleared by the owner.
+The stones are situated on land with views to both the Cheviot Hills and Lammernuir Hills.
+Although the stones are on private land a path has been cleared by the owner.
 From the village go through a gate and head up the path until you reach the stones.